pavlov99/json-rpc/docs/source/django_integration.rst

    from jsonrpc.backend.django import api

-If you would like to use different api versions (not, you could name methods differently) or use cudtom dispatcher, use
+If you would like to use different api versions (not, you could name methods differently) or use custom dispatcher, use

 .. code-block:: python